leungjch/paper-trader-fullstack/dev-log.md

 Heroku has handy CLI commands to interact remotely with the database they provide to you.
 Run `heroku pg:psql` to connect to your database and `heroku pg:reset` to clear the database.

 Node.js and Express are used here to process the API requests from the React app.
 We will implement a RESTful API.

+I got a simple API to work with fetching the users, and figured out the interaction between the Node backend and the React client.
+Now, I need to write out all the other trade history / portfolio APIs.
+Once we have the database all set up, I will need to start on fetching data from the stocks API (currently, I chose RapidAPI).